 5. Negative Biases Can Cause More Harm

 Your experiences with your partner allow you to form an image of him or her.
 But with a conceived notion comes bias.
 A good bias can help your relationship to get better whereas a bad bias can often lead to misunderstanding and fights.
 For example, you might think your partner is a liar as you are drawing that conclusion from your past experiences.
 But this bias might not always serve you in a good way as you can be wrong sometimes.
-Thus, it won’t be easy for neither of you to get over these biases without some help.
+Thus, it won’t be easy for

 6. Unwillingness To Change